davidelng/dotfiles/README.md

 ## New setup reminder

-- clone and un `./install` inside this repo to install the configs.
+- clone and run `./install` inside this repo to install the configs.
 - git config --global user.name/user.email/init.defaultBranch
 - install stow and clone this repo
 - chsh to set ZSH as default